saianp/module-resources/tutorial_sheets/02-vectors.md

 -1 \\\\
 -4 \\\\
 \end{pmatrix} $
 describes the direction of the anchor from the buoy.
 The ocean is $10$km deep.
 How long is the anchor chain to 2 decimal places?
-[2 marks]

 <div class = "answer">$\lambda
 \begin{pmatrix}